What philosophies or principles guide your decision making?

 Based on experience, the City Garage can equip all of our school buses with

 tire chains in approximately two hours.
-Schools remain open and staffed until
+During an early/emergency release, schools remain open and staffed until

 verification has been received from the Transportation Supervisor that all

 buses serving the school have completed their run and safely transported all